Abstract

 if the currently selected edition has no taxonomy, user activities that use this

-semantic criteria category will not be available, displaying a message explaining
+semantic criteria category will not be available, displaying a message explaining why

 The same semantic criteria can be used with different information visualization

 techniques.
-In Figure 3, we can observe that the top 2nd and
+In Figure 3, we can observe that the top 2nd

-bottom 1st cards use different information visualization
+and bottom 1st cards use different information

-the top 3rd, bottom 3rd and 4th cards use the semantic criteria associated with the taxonomies, where
+timeline; the top 3rd, bottom 3rd and 4th cards use the semantic criteria

-technique, word cloud, the former in the context of the selected edition, and the
+use the same information visualization technique, word cloud, the former in the

-latter in the context of the selected fragment; while the bottom 4th uses a different visualization technique, network graph.
+fragment; while the bottom 4th uses a different

 4.2.2.
 Reading View